nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 Features
 ********

-Gazell provides the following features:
+Gazell Link Layer provides the following features:

 * Support for star network topology with one Host and up to eight Devices.
 * Bidirectional data transfer between each Host and Device.
 * Channel hopping functionality that gives a reliable wireless link in environments with interference from other radio sources.
 * Packet acknowledgment and automatic packet retransmission functionality to prevent data loss.
 * Individual TX and RX FIFOs for every data pipe.
-* Backward compatible with legacy nRF24L Series Gazell.
+* Backward compatible with legacy nRF24L IC Gazell.
 * Devices self-synchronize to the Host, meaning:

   * No connection packets are required to setup a link.